 A simple pendant or hairpin, a ring made by craftsmen from the Murano island cost from 7-10 €.
 For beads or earrings, they ask for at least 12-15 euros per piece.

 Figurines and vases are much more expensive.
 And here it all depends on the shape, size and imagination of the seller.

 A standard non-toy-sized Venetian carnival mask will cost about 30 €.
 For a handmade product, you will have to pay from 80-100 € and more.

 Keep in mind that some shops in Venice today are already full of fakes from China.
 Which, of course, cannot claim any originality.

-You can bring to a child from Italy a doll – local ones are very smart, although quite expensive.
+You can bring to a kid from Italy a doll – local ones are very smart, although quite expensive.
 Here it is worth focusing on children’s habits.
 For it costs nothing for a sloppy offspring to break a doll worth 50-60 € in a couple of minutes.

 In order to constantly remind themselves and their loved ones about Italy, tourists most often bring as a gift original cheeses: Gorgonzola, Parmesan, Mozzarella.
 As well as the famous Italian ham, Prosciutto.

 The original Gorgonzola comes from Lombardy, the best hard cheeses are produced in Emilia-Romagna.
 As for Prosciutto, its reference varieties are produced in and around Parma.